Find Affordable College Courses

 Read More…

-With a ranking of #6, California State University - Northridge did quite well on this year’s most popular schools for communication sciences students working on their bachelor’s degree.
-CSUN is a fairly large public school located in the large city of Northridge.
+California State University - Northridge ranked #6 on this year’s Most Popular Communication Sciences Bachelor’s Degree Schools in the Far Western US Region list.
+CSUN is a very large public school located in the city of Northridge.

 Of the 124 students majoring in communication sciences at CSUN, 6% are male and 94% are female.